 Concurring in part and dissenting in part in State v.
 Veal, 930 N.W.2d 319 (Iowa 2019), Justice Wiggins proposed abolishing peremptory challenges.
 He wrote that “[i]n the majority of cases, the reasons given by the prosecution in response to a Batson challenge appear to be pretextual.”
-Concurring in part and dissenting in part, Justice Appel proposed revisions to the Batson framework, including requirement that when the prosecutor strikes the “last minority juror” s/he provide a reason “related to the facts of the case” and that trial court “objectively determine whether the asserted reason was in fact race neutral or whether race may have played a role in the strike.”
+Concurring in part and dissenting in part, Justice Appel proposed revisions to the Batson framework, including a requirement that when the prosecutor strikes the “last minority juror,” s/he provide a reason “related to the facts of the case” and that trial court “objectively determine whether the asserted reason was in fact race neutral or whether race may have played a role in the strike.”
 If the judge determines that the reason is race neutral, s/he “should then objectively weigh the prosecution’s racially neutral interest in eliminating the juror against the defendant’s interest in a jury composed of a fair cross section of the community.”
 Justice Appel cited Washington Supreme Court General Rule 37, which he included as an appendix.

 Senator Joseph A. Boncore introduced Senate Bill 918 in the (2021) 192nd Legislative Session.
 The bill is modeled on Washington Supreme Court General Rule 37.
 It has been referred to a Senate study committee.